Support Recovery in One-bit Compressed Sensing with Near-Optimal Measurements and Sublinear Time: EDOCS: Universal support recovery

 \section{EDOCS: Universal support recovery}

-In this section, we illustrate EDOCS schemes of universal support recovery, that work for both the $\epsilon$-approximate support recovery and the exact support recovery.
-We name them EDOCS-AA and EDOCS-AE, respectively, where AA means ``for All, Approximate'' support recovery and AE means ``for All, Exact'' support recovery.
-These two schemes are essentially the same, only with different selections of a certain type of matrix, as will be shown later.
+In this section, we present the \textsc{EDOCS} schemes for universal support recovery, which address both $\epsilon$-approximate and exact recovery.
+We denote these schemes by \textsc{EDOCS-AA} (\emph{for-all, approximate}) and \textsc{EDOCS-AE} (\emph{for-all, exact}), respectively.
+The two schemes share the same overall framework and differ only in the choice of a key combinatorial matrix, as will be specified later.

-Recall that in the introduction, we mentioned that the decoding algorithms of most existing literature will iterate over all columns of the sensing matrix $A$ which leads to a decoding complexity of $\Omega(n)$.
-To deal with this issue, our idea is to first find a good approximate of the support set, and then iterate over the columns with only indices in this set: In EDOCS-AA, we will first find a set $S'\subseteq [n]$ such that $|S'\cap \supp(x)|>(1-\epsilon)|\supp(x)|$, then we iterate over $S'$ and only keep the elements that are potentially in $\supp(x)$, resulting in a set $S$ such that $|S\backslash \supp(x)|<\epsilon |\supp(x)|$ and $|\supp(x)\backslash S|<\epsilon|\supp(x)|$, satisfying the $\epsilon$-approximate criterion.
-Similarly, in EDOCS-AE, we first find a set $S'$ such that $\supp(x)\subseteq S'$, then we iterate over $S'$, delete some elements, resulting in a set $S$ that equals $\supp(x)$.